abyshergill/Image-Watermarker/README.md

 This is a full-fledged Python application built with PyQt5 for watermarking images.
 It supports both image-based and text-based watermarks, offering control over size and transparency, and features a user-friendly graphical interface.
 The application processes images in a selected input folder and saves the watermarked versions to a specified output folder.

+# Update
+## 14th July'25
+- Add option for hollow text
+- Add option for single text watermark and Multi text watermark
+- Sender and receiver name will work as watermark in case of text option

 ## Features
 * **Object-Oriented Design (OOP):** The core image processing logic is encapsulated in the ImageWatermarker class, separate from the WatermarkApp GUI class, promoting modularity and reusability.